-Scottish Word: Simmer Dim.
+Scottish Word: Sterv.

 Weel da, I’m namin this wee tiddler Baldur twa fin an settin him go in celebration o da simmer dim.
 We’ve fed weel the nicht so shuid be graitfu, and show it, no?
 Translate: simmer dim: … Continue reading Simmer Dim.